Grant scores 21 vs. former team as Pistons dominate Thunder

 Aleksej Pokusevski scored 19 points for the Thunder, and Svi Mykhailiuk had 17.
 Mykhailiuk was acquired in a trade with Detroit last month.

 Oklahoma City again played without starters Shai Gilgeous-Alexander (plantar fasciitis, right foot), Lu Dort (concussion protocol) and Darius Bazley (bruised left shoulder).
+Reserves Isaiah Roby and Josh Hall also are in the concussion protocol.

 The Thunder have been blown out for three straight games.
 Oklahoma City’s 133-85 loss at Portland on Saturday was the largest margin of defeat in Thunder history, and that followed a 37-point loss to Phoenix the night before.
-Oklahoma City has lost six of seven overall.

 The Pistons led 42-19 in the second quarter before taking a 58-47 halftime lead.
 Grant scored 14 points before the break.